-Due to the lack of advanced forensic technology in Singapore in the 1970s, the fingerprint on the card could not be tested.
-Hence the card cannot be traced to the perpetrator nor can it be concluded if it was a hoax by a close member of the Tan family.
+Due to the lack of advanced forensic technology in Singapore in the 1970s, the fingerprint on the card could not be tested and traced back to the perpetrator.

-Various theories have sprung up over the years, all of which Tan and Lee have vehmently denied:
+Over the years, different theories have sprung up with regards to the cause of the murder, all of which Tan and Lee have vehemently denied:

 - Lee had an affair with a close friend, presumably the “Uncle” and that the lover killed the children after Lee’s reluctance to leave her family for him.

-- Lee’s brother revealed that the Tan family were involved in an illegal Tontine scheme where individuals would agree to a common pool of money and receive dividend with the last-surviving member taking up everything.
-Two ladies supposedly to be involved in the Tontine scheme were said to have murdered the children.
+- The Tan family were involved in an illegal Tontine scheme where individuals would contribute to a common pool of money and receive dividends with the last-surviving member taking up everything.
+Two ladies supposedly involved in the Tontine scheme were said to have murdered the children for the money.

 - A relative of Lee had asked her to buy lottery tickets which eventually won.
-The prize money was between $40,000 and $50,000.
+The prize money was $45,000, today’s equivalent of $97,000.
 However, Lee told him that she had forgotten to buy the tickets.
 It is said that the relative knew that Lee was withholding he prize money and killed the children in an act of vengeance before fleeing the country.

-- In a similar theory, it was the “Uncle” who had asked the Lee to buy the lottery.
-It was alleged that people in the area knew it was “Uncle” who murdered the children but kept quiet as he was part of a street gang.
-It was alleged that Tan and Lee were also involved in drug activities and do not want it to be exposed by the “Uncle” as it would lead to a death penalty
+- In a similar theory, it was “Uncle” who had asked Lee to buy the tickets.
+People in the area (including Tan and Lee) allegedly knew it was “Uncle” who murdered the children but kept quiet as he was part of a street gang.
+It was also said that Tan and Lee were also involved in drug activities and do not want it to be exposed by “Uncle” as it would lead to a death penalty.

-The four siblings were hurriedly buried a day after the murder at Choa Chu Kang Cemetery.
+The four siblings were hurriedly buried at Choa Chu Kang Cemetery.
 They were dressed in their best clothes and buried along with their schoolbags and beloved toys.
-Lee had fainted many times as her children were put in their respective caskets.
+Lee had fainted many times as her children were put in their respective burial spots.